Connie LeGrand: Professional career

 She served as co-host of Speed News (now The Speed Report), a motorsports news program (30 minutes during motorsports season on Saturdays and 60 minutes on Sundays) produced by Speed Channel, with Drew Johnson.
 She was on the show from 2004 to June 25, 2006.
 During the first part of the 2004 NASCAR Cup Series season, LeGrand also anchored the Speed TV series NASCAR Nation.

-Prior to her position at Speed Channel, LeGrand served as a correspondent with WSPA-TV in Spartanburg, South Carolina, the CBS affiliate that covers Upstate South Carolina and Western North Carolina (Greenville, South Carolina, Anderson, South Carolina, Spartanburg, South Carolina, and Asheville, North Carolina).
+Prior to her position at Speed Channel, LeGrand served as a correspondent with WSPA-TV from 1996 to 1999 in Spartanburg, South Carolina, which at the time was the CBS affiliate for Upstate South Carolina and Western North Carolina (Greenville, South Carolina, Anderson, South Carolina, Spartanburg, South Carolina, and Asheville, North Carolina).

 During the 1990s, WSPA-TV assisted WHNS-TV in their television news development.
 When the Fox affiliate finally got its own production staff, LeGrand was the only WSPA-TV correspondent to remain with WHNS-TV.
 For her efforts, LeGrand was promoted to the main female news anchor position in 1997, a position she would hold until her move to Speed Channel in 2004.

 In the 2006/2007 academic year, LeGrand was an instructor of in Mass Communication in the Department of Fine Arts and Communication Studies at the University of South Carolina Upstate in Spartanburg.
 She returned to WSPA-TV as 5:30 weeknight anchor in January 2007 and also covered education and health issues for the affiliate.
 In December 2010, LeGrand became Director of Marketing and Public Relations for the Mary Black Health System, an integrated healthcare delivery system in Spartanburg, South Carolina.

 Personal life

 LeGrand is divorced and lives in Spartanburg, South Carolina.
-She has a son named Cole and a black Labrador named "Big Dog".
+She has a son named Cole and a black Labrador Retriever named "Big Dog".
 She currently works at the High Point Academy high school as the head of media.